GOUDHURST PARISH COUNCIL

 299/19 Cllr Mrs Jayne Russell declared an interest in discussions relating to the Back Lane Play Area (Minute 330/19 et seq) and left the meeting during that time.

 MINUTES OF THE LAST MEETING

-QUESTIONS FROM THE PRESS AND THE PUBLIC
+QUESTIONS AND STATEMENTS FROM THE PUBLIC AND THE PRESS